Radio broadcasting

-Radio broadcasting is the transmission of electromagnetic radiation (radio waves) to receivers over a wide territory.
-Most broadcasts are audio (sound), sometimes with embedded metadata.
-Listeners need a broadcast radio receiver to pick up these signals.
-"Terrestrial" broadcasts, including AM, FM and DAB stations, originate signals from a land-based transmitter, while "satellite radio" signals originate from a satellite in Earth orbit.
+Radio broadcasting is the transmission of signals, especially audio, to receivers using radio waves over a wide area.
+Listeners require a broadcast radio receiver to receive these signals.
+"Terrestrial" broadcasts come from stations on land, and include AM and FM (both analog); and DAB (digital).
+Audio is also broadcast via satellite in both digital and analog, originating from a satellite in orbit around Earth.

-Individual own programming, or are affiliated with a radio network that provides content, either in broadcast syndication or by simulcasting, or both.
-The most common transmission technologies are analog and digital signals.
-Analog radio uses one of two modulation methods: amplitude modulation, used by AM radio, or frequency modulation, for FM radio.
-A newer technique, digital radio stations, transmit using one of several different digital audio standards, such as DAB (Digital Audio Broadcasting), HD radio, or DRM (Digital Radio Mondiale).
+Radio stations may produce their own programming or be affiliated with a radio network that provides content either through broadcast syndication or by simulcasting, or both.
+The most common transmission technologies are analog and digital.
+Analog radio uses one of two modulation methods: amplitude modulation (AM) or frequency modulation (FM).
+Digital radio stations transmit using one of several digital audio standards, such as DAB (Digital Audio Broadcasting), HD Radio, or DRM (Digital Radio Mondiale).

 History

 Pre-radio

 Electronic distribution originated, to a limited extent, with the invention of the telegraph.
 The most common example, "tickers", were primarily used to distribute stock price information.
 An additional subscription service was time signals.
 The concept of audio broadcasting was first developed after the invention of telephone.
 In a few locations, most commonly in Europe, telephone newspapers were established, to provide news and entertainment to subscribers.
 These systems had the advantage of being able to charge individual customers.
 However, a lack of a way to amplify signals meant that their ranges were generally limited to a single municipality.

 Some early inventors foresaw wireless transmission's potential.
 In 1902, Nathan Stubblefield, who had developed wireless transmissions using ground conduction, envisioned that: "...any one having a receiving instrument, which would consist merely of a telephone receiver and a few feet of wire, and a signaling gong, could, upon being signaled by a transmitting station in Washington, or nearer, if advisable, be informed of weather news.
 Eventually it will be used for the general transmission of news of every description."